datkk06/OpenStack-Tutorial/Content/multiple_cinder.md

 [nfs]
 volume_driver = cinder.volume.drivers.nfs.NfsDriver
 nfs_shares_config = /etc/cinder/nfs_shares
-nfs_mount_point_base = $state_path/mnt
-nfs_mount_options = <nfs mounting options>
+#nfs_mount_options = <nfs mounting options>
 nfs_sparsed_volumes = true
 volume_backend_name=nfs
 ```

-Mounting options ``nfs_mount_options`` are the usual mount options to be used when accessing NFS shares.
+Optional mounting options ``nfs_mount_options`` are the usual mount options to be used when accessing NFS shares.
 The ``nfs_sparsed_volumes`` configuration key determines whether volumes are created as sparse files and grown as needed or fully allocated up front.
 The default and recommended value is ``true``, which ensures volumes are initially created as sparse files.
 Setting the key to ``false`` will result in volumes being fully allocated at the time of creation.
 This leads to increased delays in volume creation.

 Restart the Cinder services on both the Storage node
 ```